 Data Management Tool #5: Esri

 Store files on the cloud, geodatabases, individually, or in regional databases.
-You can also take control of your big data and manage metadata as well.
+You can also take control of your data and manage metadata as well.

 Image via Esri